 As more people live closer and closer together, particularly as a result of urbanization, risks associated with fire increase.
 House fires are predominantly accidental, usually in relation to the use of indoor lamps, stoves or heaters that use an open flame.
-However careless use of cigarettes are another leading cause of fires, and fires may also be set deliberately as public violence and arson.
+However, careless use of cigarettes is another leading cause of fires, and fires may also be set deliberately as public violence and arson.

 While localized in effect, house fires ultimately affect hundreds of thousands of homes a year world-wide.
 Fire spreads quickly and can easily engulf a home and neighboring structures within minutes.
 In urban settings, fire risk is often aggravated by the difficulty of access for fire response equipment into narrow streets and high-rise buildings present another challenge where the middle and top floors of the building may only be accessible by stairs.

 - If a fire occurs in your home, GET OUT, STAY OUT and CALL for help.

 - Install smoke alarms on every level of your home, inside bedrooms and outside sleeping areas.
 Test them every month and replace the batteries at least once a year.
 Because smoke rises, put the alarms on the ceiling or high on the wall.
 Test the smoke alarms regularly.
 Install new batteries every year.
 Get new smoke alarms every ten years.